 #BlindCadence #DrumlineMagic #MarchToTheBeat #StudentSuccess

-3 days ago, Laurie Wohl
+about 1 month ago, Laurie Wohl

 Jayden leads the other students from a snare drum during Drumline practice.